Orange Springtail Care: A Comprehensive Guide to Keeping These Fascinating Creatures

 In addition to a suitable substrate, orange springtails require a constant supply of food.

-These omnivorous creatures feed on a variety of organic matter, including decaying plant material, fungi, algae, and even other small invertebrates.
+These omnivorous creatures feed on a variety of organic matter, including decaying plant material, fungi, algae, and even other small arthropods.

 Providing a diverse diet is essential to meet their nutritional needs.